Bundaberg Hotel Accommodation

 To see the latest deals and prices click here to enter your travel dates.

 Here is a quick summary of the type of hotels and accommodation you will find in Bundaberg.
 If you are looking at a longer stay you can book up to 29 nights and you might want to look at the 5 hotels in Bundaberg which have kitchens so eating in is an option.

 There are 1 five star luxury hotels in Bundaberg.
-There are 4 holiday homes, by definition offering unique locations and facilities.
 If you are looking for something eclectic, smaller or quaint there are 2 boutique hotels in Bundaberg.
-5 ever popular 4 star hotels for business or pleasure, and 3 star hotels providing everything for the budget conscious.
+6 ever popular 4 star hotels for business or pleasure, and 3 star hotels providing everything for the budget conscious.

 Bundaberg, the Southern Gateway to the Great Barrier Reef, is a town found in Queensland, Australia.
 It is well known for its thriving ginger beer, rum, and sugar industries.
 From Brisbane, the town is an estimated four hour drive away.
 It can also be reached by plane.
 There are usually four flights a day from Brisbane.